-Another very important (and interesting) feature of fBM is it’s fractality.
+Another very important (and interesting) feature of fBM is its fractality.

 Fractality means that the shape of an object doesn’t change its form at different scales.
-Think about snowflakes, cauliflower and ridges.
+Think about snowflakes, cauliflower, and ridges.
 These are self-similar objects, where we can zoom in/out and note they will be approximately the same… If we go back to time-series we see that this is a very important feature in analyzing volatility behavior.
-We can look at intraday price pattern, zoom out to daily price action and not lose the dynamic.
+We can look at intraday price patterns, zoom out to daily price action and not lose the dynamic.

-As we can see, despite drawing two different processes (one of 1000 samples and one scaled x5), the rough shape remains the same, and it looks as if we zoomed in on the circled part (while in fact these were two random samples)
+As we can see, despite drawing two different processes (one of 1000 samples and one scaled x5), the rough shape remains the same, and it looks as if we zoomed in on the circled part (while in fact, these were two random samples)

 Although fBm exists for over 50 years, it wasn’t until Gatheral et al. 2014 paper that this idea made its way to mainstream volatility modeling.

-In their paper Gatheral et al. showed the first application to this dynamic (both in pricing and volatility forecasting), as well as their theory with regards to why volatility exhibits roughness.
+In their paper, Gatheral et al. showed the first application to this dynamic (both in pricing and volatility forecasting), as well as their theory with regards to why volatility exhibits roughness.

 So what has changed over the last few decades that makes practitioners think that volatility is rough?

 According to those who believe that volatility is rough, the roughness lies in the market microstructure and dynamic (order flow distribution and behavior).
 The fact that in recent years most order flows are HFT (high-frequency) just makes it more pronounced.